swcarpentry/python-novice-gapminder/14-writing-functions.md

 > * Learner will explain and identify the difference between function *definition* and function *call*.
 > * Learner will write a function that takes a small, fixed number of arguments and producing a single result.
 > * Learner will correctly identify local and global variable use in a function.
+> * Learner will correctly identify portions of source code that will be displayed as online help,
+>   and in particular distinguish docstrings from comments.
+> * Learner will write short docstrings for functions.
 {: .objectives}

 FIXME: lesson content.